elasticpath/epcc-cli/docs/runbook-development.md

 4. Conventionally a lot of runbooks use the action **reset**, to reset the store to the initial state.
 5. Each line can be one of `epcc create`, `epcc get`, `epcc update`, `epcc delete`.
    * There is also `sleep <N>` which can be used to delay execution for a bite, this is a coarse mechanism to handle asynchronous processes.
+6. The `--log-on-success` and `--log-on-failure` flags are used to log messages when the command succeeds or fails.
+This can be useful to provide more context or abstract away problems in the runbook.

 ### Parallel Operations